bcgov/DriveBC.ca-loadtests/README.md

    `brew install pre-commit`.
 3. Clone the project.
 4. `cd drivebc-code-challenge`
-5. Setup the pre-commit hooks:
+5. Set up the pre-commit hooks:
    `pre-commit install && pre-commit install --hook-type commit-msg`.
 6. Run `docker-compose up -d --build` to build and start containers.
 7. The site should now be is available at <http://localhost:8080>.
     Visit <http://localhost:8000/admin/> (login required) and you
     should see the Django Admin.
+8. Run `docker-compose run --rm django python manage.py createsuperuser` and follow the prompts to create a superuser with admin access.
+   Use their username and password to access Django Admin.

 ## Development Setup (Windows)